 How We Use Alfalfa

 In our family, we add alfalfa to many of our herbal teas, tinctures and to food.
-I make a tea for the kids with Alfalfa, Red Raspberry and Peppermint as a source of vitamins and minerals that they love to drink.
-(We buy it in bulk from Mountain Rose Herbs)
+I make a tea for the kids with it by adding, Red Raspberry and Peppermint as a source of vitamins and minerals that they love to drink.
+(We buy it in bulk here)